 Personal details

 Name of person reporting incident:

 Name of pupil(s) being bullied:

 Gender:

 Year group:

 Form group:

 How may we contact you (please circle)?

+How may we contact you (ple ease circle)?

+How may we contact you (ple At school ease circle)?
+At home

+ease circle)?
+At home

+At school ease circle)?
+At home

-At school At home
+At school ease circle)?
+At home

-Home address:

-Email:

-Telephone:

 Incident details

 What happened?

-P L d

 Where did the incident take place?

 When did the incident occur?

 Who has been suspected of bullying?

-Did anyone also see the incident?

 Did anyone else see the incident?

 According to the victim, how often does the bullying take place?

 According to the victim, how long has the bullying been going on?